kfreskgard/avanza/README.md

 # avanza
-A Node.js module wrapping the web API of Avanza.
+A Node.js package wrapping the web API of Avanza.
 Tested on Node.js version 17.5.0.

 ## Installation

-You can install the module via npm by running:
+You can install the package via npm by running:

     $ npm install @kfreskgard/avanza